 Frequently Asked Questions

-This is the number one question we get.
-We recommend using low pressure water and a mild soap.
-Car wash soap works great as a detergent and using a push broom to scrub usually gets the job done.
 For tough stains like rust and grease you can try to something a bit stronger but be careful and rinse well with water later.
 We may have a concentrated cleaner that usually does the job but you should call first.
-Try and stay away from pressure washers because they will cause the deck to fade and wear much sooner.
-Also, bleach and ammonia will void your warranty.

 During install we apply 2 solvent based materials, wood filler and glue.
 If these products go down in cooler conditions they may gas up when it gets warmer.
 Typically all gassing happens in the first day but may still linger for a few weeks.
-If you notice bubbles after 3 weeks call us and we'll heat the area, reactivating the glue, and press it down.
-Please note that this only works for contact glue and not latex glue applications.

 In almost all cases the answer is yes.
 There are, however, the rare circumstances where I would need to charge for an estimate.
 This would be agreed on before an estimate is given.
 In most cases, budget numbers are given over the phone or email first and if the client agrees that the details and price are reasonable, someone would come out and do a final measure and determine the scope of work required.